[update April 19, 2010, 20:27 GMT] Levon left us.

 From his daughter Amy, and wife Sandy

-I don't intend to argue about Helm's status in rock music, or muse about the man who I consider the best rock drummer in the history of this music.
-Instead, I want to remember him and groove with him again, now that he is still with us.
-I don't think Levon expects any prayer rather than music from us folk here.
-So join me in a celebration of Levon Helm's music in The Band.
+I don't intend to argue about Helm's untouchable status in rock music as a vocalist, or muse about the man whom I consider the best rock drummer in the history of this music.
+Instead, it's a celebration of Levon Helm's music in The Band.

 None of these tracks have been released before, and depending on the source, qualities varies from low to very good soundboard recordings.
 I've mostly chosen tracks with Levon as the lead singer.
-Let's pray for Levon Helm.
-This very rare collection of songs will take us to the heart of country music, blues, blue grass, mountain music, Delta music, Rockabilly, or more likely, the way Levon puts it, Rock 'n' Roll.
+This rare collection of songs will take us back to the heart of country music, blues, blue grass, mountain music, Delta music, Rockabilly, or more likely, the way Levon puts it, Rock 'n' Roll.

 THE BAND are Rick Danko, Levon Helm, Garth Hudson, Richard Manuel and Robbie Robertson.